TFeatureManagement/TFeatureManagement/README.md

 ### Dependency Injection

-When using the feature management library with MVC, the `IFeatureManager` can be obtained through dependency injection.
+When using the feature management library with MVC, the `IFeatureManager<TFeature>` can be obtained through dependency injection.

 ``` C#
 public class HomeController : Controller